What is e-safety?

 e-safety is a term which is about being safe, not only the internet, but other ways in which young people communicate using electronic media, e.g. mobile phones, IPads, tablet devices and games consoles.
 It means ensuring that children and young people are protected from harm and supported to achieve the maximum benefit from new and developing technologies without risk to themselves or others.

-ICT Acceptable Use and E-safety Policy: 2015 Oct HT ICT Acceptable Use & E safety
+ICT Acceptable Use and E-safety Policy: 2019 Online safety

 Staying safe online – Information for parents and carers

 It is really important for us, as parents and carers, that we are aware of what our children are doing online and to act as positive role models for our children.
 The internet and related technologies, including mobile phones, games consoles and social networks, are becoming increasingly important in the daily lives of our children and have many positive benefits, we need to have as much information as possible.
 They can be used both educationally and socially and are becoming part of a child’s identity.
 Socially our children often use the internet for entertainment, interaction, and communication with ‘friends’.
 Access to the internet can take place anywhere and at anytime so we need to make sure our children are able to use the internet safely.
 Many children are unaware of the risks for example by having many online friends (who could be strangers), uploading inappropriate images, viewing unsuitable content or sharing too much personal information.

 Video resources – for you to watch with your child (these are videos we use in school).